CSCfi/csc-user-guide/docs/computing/webinterface/jupyter-for-courses.md

 partition: "interactive"
 local_disk: 32
 mem: "16GB"
+reservation: "my-course-reservation"
 ```
+Some of the resources can be omitted if they are not relevant, such as if you do not have a reservation or the partition does not have local disks.

 ### Tutorials
 [Tutorial example for course organizers](https://github.com/CSCfi/Jupyter_www_puhti): This tutorial is useful for course organizers
 who want to provide custom Jupyter notebooks *via* the web interfaces.